miekg/mmark.nl/content/post/syntax.md

   `{{myfile}}[prefix="C: "]` will use `C: ` as the prefix.
 No more mucking about with block attribute lists that are hard to discover.
 * **TODO** Extended table syntax.
-* **TODO** Code block call outs are now a renderer setting, not a block level attribute.
+* **TODO** Code block call outs are now a renderer setting, not a [Block Level Attribute](#block-level-attributes).
 * Title Block need to be sandwiched between `%%%`, the prefix `%` does not work anymore.

 Syntax that is not supported anymore:

-* HTML abbreviations are dropped.
+* HTML abbreviations.
-* The different list syntaxes have been dropped, use the Block Level Attribute to tweak the output.
+* The different list syntaxes have been dropped, use a [Block Level Attribute](#block-level-attributes) to tweak the output.
-* Tasks lists: dropped
+* Tasks lists.
 * Comment detection, i.e. to support `cref`: dropped.
-Comments *are* **NOT** copied into the XML.
+Comments are copied depending on the flag `renderer.SkipHTML`.

 # Mmark V2 Syntax